 Feedburner is a free service offered by Google.
 It gives you the ability to create a simple RSS feed link that you can attach to an icon just like you would for your Facebook or Twitter social media icons.
 It also gives you the ability to offer email subscription by providing simple widget code that you can add to your blog's sidebar.

 Feedblitz is a paid service that does everything Feedburner does but with more bells and whistles, including the ability to email market to your email subscribers.

-Subscribers are usually loyal readers and that's the type of audience you want to work on building.
-So take a few moments and make sure you have your feeds running and that they're easy to find.
+Subscribers are usually loyal readers and can become super fans.
+That's the type of audience you want to work on building.
+So take a few moments and make sure you have you're making it very easy for your readers to subscribe.

 If you want to get all of the 31 Day Blog Challenge Updates in your inbox you can Subscribe by Email.

 - 25 Email Newsletter Content Ideas For Food Bloggers

 - Tips For Maintaining a Healthy Email List